Free weaning plan - Register here

 As they move through infancy and childhood, your baby’s development, growth and weight will be regularly checked at their health and development reviews.
 These will be done by a healthcare professional, who will record all the measurements and milestones in your baby’s personal child health record (PCHR).
 You might have heard other parents refer to this as ‘the red book’.
 The PCHR contains a baby weight chart, so that you can see how much weight your baby is gaining as they grow.

 The PCHR will also contain the results of your baby’s 6–8-week check, which is a thorough physical examination and check of your baby’s development.
-It’s carried out by a GP and covers everything from baby weight and length to head circumference and the health of your baby’s eyes, hips and heart6
+It’s carried out by a GP and covers everything from the weight and length of the baby to head circumference and the health of your baby’s eyes, hips and heart6.

 Baby weight percentile